 First up, I’d advise businesses to allocate money for liabilities such as superannuation, GST and accounts payable.

 Lack of cash is the leading cause of business falling over, so it pays to keep your finger on the pulse by regularly looking at your financial statements.
 Having a netsuite assessment is a great idea for keeping financial statements.
+With NetSuite Shopify services you can have your payable bills easily integrated for your company.

 Elsewhere, many of my clients have multiple loans and credit cards, all of which attract fees and interest.
 Debt consolidation can reduce these costs, and can solve the headache of managing multiple by turning them into one payment.